ujizin/Camposer/README.md

 }
 ```

 And that's it!
-For more information, check the `wiki`.
+For more information, check the [wiki](https://github.com/DevLucasYuji/Camposer/wiki).

 ### Take picture